 Biologicals (monoclonal antibodies- MAbs) act by targeting specific components of the immune system that are causing the inflammatory or allergic reaction.
 These are reserved for severe and unresponsive cases like omalizumab (urticaria), dupilumab (atopic dermatitis) and infliximab, adalimumab, and secukinumab (psoriasis).

 Infections like bacterial/fungal, herpes, scabies or lice are treated with specific drugs acting against the causative organisms.
 It is important not to cause skin damage and secondary infection due to the trauma of recurrent and forceful scratching.
-Such secondary infections will need to be treated with the application of antibiotic cream/ointments which are also available in combination with corticosteroids.
+Such secondary infections will need to be treated with the application of antibiotics as cream/ointments which are also available in combination with corticosteroids.

 In some cases, light therapy may be an option a dermatologist may offer.